lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 #### All-1 SCHC Fragment {#LastFrag}

 The All-1 SCHC Fragment format is shown in {{Fig-LastFrag}}.
-The All-1 SCHC Fragment is generally used to carry the very last tile of a SCHC Packet.
+The All-1 SCHC Fragment is generally used to carry the very last tile of a SCHC Packet, or a MIC, or both.
-The DTag field, the W field and the MIC field are optional.
+The DTag field, the W field, the MIC field and the Payload are optional.

 ~~~~
 |-------- SCHC Fragment Header -------|
           |-- T --|-M-|-- N --|
 +-- ... --+- ... -+---+- ... -+- ... -+------...-----+~~~~~~~~~~~~~~~~~~~~~